Have a hydration plan!

 There are lots of options for carrying fluids.
-At Run4It we divide our hydration range into 3 main categories: Bottles, Waistpacks and Backpacks.
+At Run4It we have an extensive Bottles & Hydration range with everything from soft running flasks, to handheld water bottles, belts and waist packs, and hydration vests and backpacks.
 Which one you choose is dependent on what sort of distance you train for, intensity of exercise and what fits your body’s needs the best.
 Everyone is a different shape and some styles of hydration carriers will work better for one individual than another.

 Experiment with these products to find a winning solution…

 Bottles are a great option for runners who hate carrying anything on their waist or back.
 They are perfect for short runs or longer runs if you can fill up along the way.

 High5 Run Bottle: This bottle has a thin handle so that it fits your handshape.
 It’s very comfortable to run with and has a leak proof top.
 It is BPA free and you can put it in the dishwasher.
 It carries 330ml of fluid and comes with a tube of High5 electrolyte tabs and an energy gel too.
 Price: £4.99 (Incl Zero/Gel)